pfsense/docs/source/trafficshaper/limiters.rst

 Using Limiters for Bandwidth Guarantees
 ---------------------------------------

-To guarantee a certain amount of bandwidth using Limiters instead of enforcing an upper limit, make four limiters as follows:
+If instead of capping bandwidth usage, you wish to guarantee a certain amount of minimum bandwidth be available, use limiters to cap the "Remaining" bandwidth usage below your Total available bandwidth:

 #.
-Bandwidth to guarantee upload
+Guaranteed Tier Upload Bandwidth
 #.
-Bandwidth to guarantee download
+Guaranteed Tier Download Bandwidth
 #.
-Total bandwidth upload (less guaranteed above)
+Remaining Tier Upload Bandwidth (Total minus Guaranteed)
 #.
-Total bandwidth download (less guaranteed above)
+Remaining Tier Download Bandwidth (Total minus Guaranteed)

 The Mask must be **none** for these to work properly, otherwise it cannot enforce a total limit.

-If the WAN has 8Mb down and 2Mb up, to guarantee 512 Kb/s for service X create queues sized like so:
+For example, if the WAN has 8Mb down and 2Mb up, to guarantee 512 Kb/s for service X create queues sized like so:

 #.
 512 Kb/s